njustesen/botbowl/docs/bot-bowl-iv.md

 Bot Bowl IV will have the same format as last year but with a few minor changes.
 The framework also offers a few new features and improvements that will empower bot developers.
 Group submissions are allowed but each person can only be part of one bot submission.
+Each group must have a team leader that will receive any prize money they win and the lead will be responsible of sharing it with the group.

 ## Qualifiers
 Each bot will play 10 matches of against the random baseline.